langdon/summit-2015-lab-15812/labs/chapter5.md

 ### Packaging Wordpress

 In this section we package the Wordpress application as an Atomic App.
 To demonstrate the composite nature of Atomic apps we have pre-loaded the database Atomic app.
-In this model a partnering software vendor provides an Atomic app that is certified on Red Hat platforms.
+In this use case a partnering software vendor might provide an Atomic app that is certified on Red Hat platforms.
 The Wordpress application will reference  and connect to the certified Atomic app database service.

 Copy the Nulecule template files to the workspace directory.